-Home prices start in the high-$200,000s and top out in the $500,000s.
-The HOA fees, which are in the mid- to high-$200s per month, include lawn care, basic cable access, trash collection, maintenance of all common areas and access to the amenities.
+Home prices start in the high-$200,000s.
+The HOA fees, which are approximately in the mid- to high-$200s per month, include lawn care, basic cable access, trash collection, maintenance of all common areas and access to the amenities.
 Please check with a Realtor to verify these prices as they may change.

 Green spaces dot the development but particularly along its edges, and a waterfall marks the community's entrance.
 Amenities are a selling point here and include a beautiful 24,000 sq. ft. clubhouse with an aquatic center, a resort-style swimming pool, a state-of-the-art fitness center with cardio and strength training equipment, an aerobics studio, an indoor walking/jogging track, meeting spaces, a grand ballroom, an arts and craft room and more.

 The 15-acre lake, next door to the clubhouse, is the place for fishing or enjoying a paddleboat ride.
 Residents also enjoy an outdoor amphitheater, tennis courts, pickle ball courts, bocce ball courts, a basketball court and nature trails.